tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 # TROP : Tandem Repeat Overlap Parser

-The script requires the ```.dat``` file produced by TRF, we use the example file below from a nanopore flongle run
+The script requires the ```.dat``` file produced by TRF, Here, we use the example file below from a nanopore flongle run

 ```
 "NA_all.fasta.2.5.7.80.10.50.2000.dat"
 ```